In the US, termites cause around $5 Billion in damage each year.

 Termites live in warm, damp and humid areas.
 Basically, the four things which termites need to thrive are food, shelter, optimal temperature and moisture.
 So they settle down in places where these things are available.
 The wood used in the construction of houses provides them food.
 Air conditioners often supply moisture.

-They make mud tubes which give them protection and keep them moist.
+They make mud tubes that give them protection and keep them moist.
 These tubes or tunnels are as big as a pencil and extend vertically outside or inside a building’s foundation.

 2 – How To Determine The Presence Of Termites